 Compliance requirement Reference Generator Classification Automatic Access Standard Minimum Access Standard Power frequency steady state voltage operating range.
-5.2.1 (Page 47) All generators.
-All generating plant must be capable of continuous operation over the range provided in Table 5 on page 47 of this document.
+5.2.1 (Page 48) All generators.
+All generating plant must be capable of continuous operation over the range provided in Table 5 on page 48 of this document.
 All generating plant must be capable of continuous operation over the expected voltage range at the network connection point.
-If the generating plant cannot operate over the full range in Table 5 (page 47) then suitable protection must be provided that shall trip the generator to prevent generator damage.
+If the generating plant cannot operate over the full range in Table 5 (page 48) then suitable protection must be provided that shall trip the generator to prevent generator damage.
 Transient voltage fluctuation.
 5.2.2 (Page 49) LV generators.
-Generating plant shall comply with the relative steady state voltage change, maximum relative change, short term flicker limit and long term flicker limit determined in accordance with AS61000.3.5:1998.
-HV generators.
-Generating plant shall comply with the relative steady change, short term flicker limit and long term flicker li AS61000.3.7:2001.
+Generating plant shall comply with the relative stead change, short term flicker limit and long term flicker AS61000.3.5:1998. ly state voltage change, maximum relative voltage limit determined in accordance with HV generators. s.
+Generating plant shall comply with the relative steady state voltage change, maximum relat change, short term flicker limit and long term flicker limit determined in accordance with AS61000.3.7:2001.
 Transient frequency disturbance.
 5.2.3.2 (Page 51) All generators.
-All generators must be able to operate over the frequency range illustrated in Figure 8 and Figure 9 on page 52 of this document.
+All generators must be able to operate over the frequency range illustrated in Figure 8 and Figure 9 on page 53 of this document.
 Compliance with NER clause S5.2.5.3(c).
 Rate of change of frequency.
 5.2.3.2 (Page 51) Generators over 30MW or with remote inter trip.
 Generating plant shall not trip if the rate of change of frequency is less than ±4Hz/s for less than 0.25 seconds.
 Generating plant shall not trip if the rate of change of frequency is less than ±1Hz/s for less than 1.0 seconds.
 Generators <30MW using ROCOF protection to detect islanding.
 Generator shall not trip due to rate of change of frequency commonly experienced on the network on a monthly basis to minimise nuisance tripping to an acceptable level.
 To be negotiated with the DNSP.